codeItRalf/my_radio_finder/README.md

 Will continue to fix small bugs and other anoying things.

 For latest fat APK (Android)  [Download](https://drive.google.com/file/d/1mK242-aEcu0clztejyNcDBV77C18_D7t/view?usp=sharing).
+Have a look how it works on  [Youtube](https://youtube.com/shorts/zuLtKCJfPAg?feature=share).

 Using flutter plugins:
 flutter_bloc